Available Modes:

 Spacing: the constant ratio between the intensities of two adjacent levels.

-The number of positive and negative levels.
-The latter can go to zero; in this case the negative peaks are not shown.
+The number of positive and the number of negative levels.
+The latter can go can go to zero; in this case the negative peaks are not shown.

 Gradient Contour Plot: the first levels are pale, then they gradually become solid.

 Use this stylish variation if you want to see very weak peaks without being distracted by them.
-It is slower than the normal contour plot.
+It is slower than the standard contour plot.

-The Stacked Plot is the first choice for arrayed spectra, for example an experiment of Inversion Recovery.
-Each row is drawn as a normal 1-D spectrum.
+The Stacked Plot is the first choice for arrayed spectra, for example an Inversion Recovery experiment.
+Each row is drawn as a standard 1-D spectrum.

 Can be easily transformed into a skewed plot: drag the right margin toward the left.